pbelmans/urtags.info/2024-october.markdown

 Signs will be posted to guide participants to the Pfaffenwaldring 57 (PWR 57) building, one of the two large, twin concrete structures nearby.

-URTAGS will take place on the 8th floor, in room 8.122.
+URTAGS will take place on the ground floor, in room V 57.04.

 ### Schedule